TedTschopp/tedt.org/_posts/Homepage/1999-04-01-Founder-of-The-One-Ring.com.md

     url: https://tedt.org/

 bullets:
-- Recognized in leading periodicals such as Los Angeles Times, CNN, and The Guardian UK
+- Garnered prestigious media coverage from outlets like Los Angeles Times, CNN, and The Guardian UK, establishing the website as an authoritative source in the field.
-- Interviewed and featured in Wired Magazine September 2001 Issue
+- Featured in an extensive interview in the September 2001 issue of Wired Magazine, amplifying the site's reputation and reach.
-- Ranked as a top 10,000 website by Alexa
+- Achieved a top 10,000 ranking on Alexa, underlining the website's popularity and impact in its niche.

-description: "Founded and managed the most popular website dedicated to the works\
+description: I founded and spearheaded the operations for a leading website dedicated to J.R.R.
-    \ of J.R.R.
-Tolkien and the Lord of the Rings.  \n"
-seo-description: 'Founded and managed the most popular website dedicated to the works
-    of J.R.R.
 Tolkien and the Lord of the Rings.

-    '
+During my time there, the site gained notable recognition in the media landscape."
+seo-description: I founded and spearheaded the operations for a leading website dedicated to J.R.R.
+Tolkien and the Lord of the Rings.
+During my time there, the site gained notable recognition in the media landscape.

 categories: Home
 tags: